 Stand-up paddling, or SUP, is the fastest-growing watersport in the world.
 It’s incredibly fun, easy enough to learn for beginners and challenging enough for experienced paddlers.
 It provides a great entire body workout and it can be done pretty much on any water surface, from lakes to oceans.

-Stand-up paddling was made popular in the modern world by surf legend Laird Hamilton in 2004, but the sport has deep roots that date back to the thousand-year old Hawaiian culture.
-If SUP is something you want to try, check out our awesome tips and tricks for SUP beginners!
+Stand-up paddling was made popular in the modern world by surf legend Laird Hamilton in 2004, but its roots can be traced back to the ancient Hawaiian culture.
+If stand-up paddleboarding is something you want to try, check out our awesome tips and tricks for SUP beginners!

 1. Get the right board.
-For SUP beginners, your best choice of board should be as wide, thick and long as you can possibly find.
+For SUP beginners, your best choice of board would be a board that’s as wide, thick, and long as you can possibly find.
 It will help keep you steady and balanced.
-If you can’t seem to find your balance on the board, maybe you need to go larger and thicker!
+If you can’t seem to find your balance on the board, maybe you need to go even larger and thicker!

 5. Don’t be afraid.
 You will fall, so you need to make peace with this piece of information.
 Don’t let that scare you!
 In the words of the immortal Batman’s Alfred Pennyworth: “Why do we fall sir?
 So that we can learn to pick ourselves up.”